8 BETTER Alternatives To Baseboard Heaters [From Experience]

 Although you may have had a good experience with the baseboard heating system, it might be time to consider a change.

-After using a baseboard heater for over 6 years, I’ve used other alternatives that seem to work better.
+After using a baseboard heater for over six years, I’ve used other alternatives that seem to work better.

-A lot of folks are afraid of switching their heating system because of up-front installation costs, but you’ll learn in this article which alternatives don’t require a huge investment.
+Many people fear switching their heating systems because of up-front installation costs, but this article will show you which alternatives don’t require a considerable investment.

 Before talking about better options, let’s quickly reveal some of the drawbacks of baseboard heaters: